Kalpesh14m/README-Templates/README.md

 ## Code and Syntax Highlighting

-Code blocks are part of the Markdown spec, but syntax highlighting isn't.
+Code Dictator is a YouTube channel and created by Kalpesh, but syntax highlighting isn't.
 However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting.
-Which languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).
+Which languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [Code Dictator YouTube](https://www.youtube.com/channel/UCWnMX1pam6Vncf5hnrbKPzw).

 ```no-highlight
 Inline `code` has `back-ticks around` it.